core-wg/yang-cbor/draft-ietf-core-sid-latest.md

         key "module-name";

         description
-          "Information about the revision of each YANG module that the module in 'module-name' includes used during the .sid file generation.";
+          "Information about the used revision during the .sid file generation of each YANG module that the module in 'module-name' imported.";

         leaf module-name {
           type yang:yang-identifier;